frabcus/mpcv/README.md

 Environment
 -----------

-You'll need to set these config variables in the environment:
+You'll need to set these config variables in the environment

 ```sh
 # used for signing tokens in emails and sessions